eduwass/face-the-internet-docker-compose/README.md

 ```

 # Resetting Docker to default state

+Just run `. reset.sh` or run this manually:

 ##### 1. Stop and remove Docker containers:
 `docker stop $(docker ps -a -q)`